mriscoc/ATTabs/wiki/options.md

 OptButtonSize: integer
 ======

 Width of one button, from OptButtonLayout.
+Height of buttons is OptTabHeight.

 OptPosition: enum
 ======